November Missouri River Fly Fishing Forecast

 Trout Spey comes to the forefront this month and the months ahead.
 You will find on any given day more anglers tossing the two handed than a single handed rod.
 Why?
 Because the water levels and the fish are ready for the swinging action that the Trout Spey rod provides.

-We have several Trout Spey Specialists including John Arnold and Whitney Gould along with Dewey Sutphin and Mark Raisler.
+We have several Trout Spey Specialists including John Arnold and Whitney Gould, Mike McCune.
+All good.
+More as well if you have a larger group.
 All will be happy to show you what the Missouri River has to offer.
 A perfect swinging river with wide open runs full of trout ready to eat your swung fly.
 Headhunters is your education fly shop here in central Montana.
-Free Trout Spey Clinics coming up in December along with private casting lessons by both Whitney Gould and John Arnold.
+Private casting lessons available daily as well by the aforementiond spey guru’s.
 We never stop learning here @ HH.

-Nymphers Unite during November.
 Good to great.
 Some of the best afternoon sessions of the year.
-You like to have the rod bento over?
+You like to have the rod bent over?
 November is one of those months.
 Some like to watch the bobber in the morning hours and switch to the dry fly in the afternoon.
 A perfect plan.

 November Missouri River Weather